Cage cup: Function

 The function of cage cups is debated.
 The inscriptions strongly suggest that they were cups to be used, and perhaps passed around, for ceremonial drinking at feasts, but it has been suggested that the shape of the out-turned rim of the beakers and the missing stand of all known vessels means that all diatreta were like the example in the Corning Museum of Glass, which was almost certainly an oil lamp designed to be suspended.
 The Corning cup was certainly intended for suspension, as the copper alloy fittings were found with it; there is a round band fitting under the rim, and three pieces that are part chain and part rod, leading to a ring and single rod, and a variety of cups for three attachments, very like a hanging basket in modern gardens, and an arrangement known to have been used for lamps by the Romans.
 The convivial dedications found on several examples are paralleled on the bases on many Roman gold glass cups found mostly in Rome.

 The Lycurgus Cup has no out-turned rim, but may have been altered, or fitted with a metal rim like the modern one it has now.
 Like the Constable-Maxwell cup, the Corning cup is much wider than the other well-known examples, shaped more as a bowl than a cup, though apart from the lack of lettering, otherwise very similar in form to the narrower cups.
 The cups therefore probably form two groups: a bowl-shaped lamp group with no lettering, and a beaker-shaped group for drinking from, with lettering.
 Cups for drinking with rounded bottoms, which encourage faster consumption as they must either be held or placed rim down (and empty) on a surface such as a table, are known from various cultures, with for example the modern yard glass, and other types of "shot" glass.
+It was probably expected that the guests at their lecti triclinares kept the valuable pieces in their hands and, if possible, drank them in one gulp and handed them back to the slave.

 Origin

 Decorative Roman glass of the highest quality tends to be assigned to Rome or Alexandria, the latter mentioned as the source of over-elaborate glass by the 1st century satirist Martial and other sources.

-However the majority of finds of diatreta are from Roman sites along the Rhine, or near it, suggesting that they were produced in the area.
-Perhaps at Augusta Treverorum, modern Trier, the largest city of Roman Germany and the main residence of Constantine I for many years, coinciding with the period when the cups seem to have been made.
+However the majority of finds of diatreta are from Roman sites along the Rhine, or near it, suggesting that they were produced in the area, perhaps at Augusta Treverorum, modern Trier.
+This was the largest city of Roman Germany and the main residence of Constantine I for many years, coinciding with the period when the cups seem to have been made.
 Colonia Claudia Ara Agrippinensium, modern Cologne, is another possibility.

 Several more recent discoveries, including reputedly both the Corning and Constable-Maxwell cups, have been from the Eastern Empire, so there may have been two centres of production.